The sun had gone down before Maura saw Jane again that day.

 She had just finished lacing up her shoes when she heard footsteps on the front porch and froze.
 Maybe that was finally Jane.
-But a knock quickly deflated her excitement, and she hastily went over to open it.
+But a knock deflated her excitement, and she hurried over to open it.

 "Sheriff," she said, sounding a little surprised.
 "Um, hello!
 How are you?"